jtkovacs/jtkovacs.github.io/REFS/databases.md

 | Transaction log space used | Less | More |
 | Additional free space required in the data file | No | Yes |

-The extent fragmentation of a heap table (non-indexed) can be reduced by create a clustered index on the table and then dropping the index.

 SEE: